 Creativity

-Bullet "Creativity Institute News briefs," -- The Creativity Institute links to child creative development from around the world.
+"Creativity Institute News briefs," -- The Creativity Institute links to child creative development from around the world.

-"Is it right, wrong, or creative?"
-(8th article blurb) Ms. Stapelbroek ...makes[s] a case for nurturing creativity in children at early ages, and how creative teachers who prize creative responses can make a world of difference.
+Ms. Stapelbroek ...makes[s] a case for nurturing creativity in children at early ages, and how creative teachers who prize creative responses can make a world of difference.
 The comments are in a letter to the editor in response to an article in PHYSICS TODAY, June 2005 by Lee Smolin entitled "Why No 'New Einstein'?"
 While the article makes a case for nurturing creativity at the graduate college level and beyond, Ms. Stapelbroek uses her children's experiences as examples of how valuing creativity and nurturing it from infancy has the greatest benefits.

-Bullet New developments in creative mind science: "Prime Minister's Prize for Science, 1997 Australia Prize" to Professor Allan Snyder, the Optical Physicist and head of the Centre of the Mind:
+New developments in creative mind science: "Prime Minister's Prize for Science, 1997 Australia Prize" to Professor Allan Snyder, the Optical Physicist and head of the Centre of the Mind:

 "According to Allan Snyder, the brain is the ultimate non-linear device.
 'We don't passively look onto the world,' he said.
 "Signals actually change the neural connectivity of our brain as they go in."